ekamp/Embedded-Systems/Quiz1.md

     P1DIR |= led;
     //Set the input for pin 1
     P1DIR &= ~(inPin);

+The above code will setup Pin1 for input and set the output to the first LED</br>
+Now if a user wishes to say togle the led or write to the first pin and change the value of the led they would do the following :

+    P1OUT ^= led;

+##Interrupts
+- Interrupts are run when a value in a certain location is changed
+- When the Interrupt is triggered the current state is saved and it jumps to a location/method in code
+- Interrupts may mess up timing so turn them off in critical sections of code

+###Interrupt setup

     //Setup the pull down resistor
     P1REN |= inPin;